Eniyan27/aegis/README.md

 ### Todos

-- [ ] Add timer when notification is received.
+- [x] Add timer when notification is received.
-- [ ] Press power button to cancel the invoked function.
+- [x] Press button to cancel the invoked function.
 - [ ] Enhance UI
 - [x] Fix bug when fetching contacts